the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-virtual-onboarding.md

 #### Communication :mailbox:

-- Preferred method of communications, _for example email video call, message_
+- Preferred method of communications, _for example email, video call, slack message_
 - Ensure any communication preferences are ..communicated.. from the beginning